Emergency Food Programs Section (EFPS)

 - Drought Food Assistance Program (DFAP)

-Please visit the State Programs & Information Page for more information on these programs.
+Please visit the State Food Programs Unit & Information Page for more information on these programs.

 The California Food Bank Capacity Program has been established for Fiscal Year 2021-2022 within the CDSS to provide grants for emergency food provider capacity development to Providers and Eligible Entities.
 The grants shall support one-time capacity enhancements that support the collection, storage, and distribution systems required to adequately serve the food insecurity needs of California, as well as enhancements to ensure the resilience of the emergency food delivery system during climate crises and disasters.
 The department shall allow investments for the use of grant funds awarded under this provision, including, but not limited to, improvements in the following areas:

 - Warehouse equipment and supplies